pydata/pydata-sphinx-theme/docs/user_guide/header-links.rst

       ]

 That's it, your icon will now be inserted with the ``<svg>`` tag and not ``<img>``!
 You can reference your custom FontAwesome icon in CSS using the pattern ``.fa-<iconName>`` , for example ``.fa-pypi``.
-You can reference all of your custom icons at once in the CSS using ``.fa-custom``.

 .. _icon-link-shortcuts: